Fos-R/Fos-R/generation/README.md

 ## Setup

-You can install Fos-R with:

-    cargo install fosr

-You need to install the pcap library.
+First, you need to install the pcap library.
 On Ubuntu/Debian, you can do:

     apt install libpcap-dev

+You can then install Fos-R with:

+    cargo install fosr

 Then, you can check the install with:

-    fosr -V
+    fosr

 # Generation modes